 # Tracking Domains, Links, and UTMs

-> Open tracking, click tracking, tracking domains, and UTM fields affect reporting and can influence subscriber trust.
+> Open tracking, click tracking, tracking domains, and UTM fields affect reporting.
+They can also affect whether subscribers trust your email.

 - Human page: https://mailrith.com/guides/tracking-domains-links-and-utms